 - Event Grid: Event Grid resource definitions for topics, system topics, domains, and event subscriptions and event data are automatically replicated across three availability zones (when available) in the region.
 When there's a failure in one of the availability zones, Event Grid resources automatically fail over to another availability zone without any human intervention.
 Refer to the Geo-disaster recovery across regions for guidance on designing a disaster recovery solution for failing over to another region.
 Also refer to the SLA for guaranteed availability details.

 - Service Bus: Service Bus Premium supports Geo-disaster recovery and Availability Zones.
 Replication is available for Service Bus Standard.
 Also refer to the SLA for guaranteed availability details.

 Security provides assurances against deliberate attacks and the abuse of your valuable data and systems.
 For more information, see Overview of the security pillar.

-To secure Service Bus, use Azure Active Directory (Azure AD) authentication paired with managed identities.
-Azure AD integration for Service Bus resources provides Azure role-based access control (RBAC) for fine-grained control over a client’s access to resources.
+To secure Service Bus, use Microsoft Entra authentication paired with managed identities.
+Microsoft Entra integration for Service Bus resources provides Azure role-based access control (RBAC) for fine-grained control over a client’s access to resources.
 You can use Azure RBAC to grant permissions to a security principal, which may be a user, a group, or an application service principal (a managed identity in this case).

 If you need to expose a Service Bus queue or topic as an HTTP endpoint, for example, to post new messages, use API Management to secure the queue by fronting the endpoint.
 You can then secure the endpoint with certificates or OAuth authentication as appropriate.
 The easiest way to secure an endpoint is using a logic app with an HTTP request/response trigger as an intermediary.